awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 Type: Array of strings
 Required: Yes
 `ec2KeyPair`  <a name="compute-environment-compute-resources-ec2KeyPair"></a>
-The EC2 key pair that is used for instances launched in the compute environment\.
+The EC2 key pair that's used for instances launched in the compute environment\.
 You can use this key pair to log in to your instances with SSH\.
 This parameter isn't applicable to jobs that are running on Fargate resources, and shouldn't be specified\.
 Type: String
 Required: No